kaylerp/learn-xgboost-kp/README.md

      Uncomment the differentNames else clause in CreateFeatureVectors2.java

 *Question 5:* What will happen with the differentNames clause uncommented?
+     - negatives were added to feature values probably suggesting that that indice does not match and thus there is less of a chance of this person vs person is a match.
+My guess is that the accuracy will slightly decrease?
+     - (after running it, it actually increased)

      Create the new vectors and train the model.

 *Question 6:* Was the accuracy improved?
 How much?
 How is this implementation flawed?
+     - New accuracy: 36 false positives, 29 false negatives
+                         Accuracy: 83.75%
+     - I feel like the negative values are way bigger than the positives which could throw off the model.
+     For example, if a person is missing their birth place on one instance, but has it on the other and if the birth place is 4 words, then its going to be -4 for that index.
+Negative numbers can have a big impact when the fact is, there is just missing data.
+I feel like it should never get to be such a big negative number.

 Next consider the dates in the input data.
 Close inspection will show that often birth dates are estimates, based on age declared at the time the record is made.
 So we need to come up with a way to represent year alignment that is close - and let the machine learn which cases it should pay attention to that.
 We have already called out the date fields in CreateFeatureVectors2.java (DATE_FIELDS = {10, 24, 38, 66}).